It’s true: personalization is popular.

 It can be tempting to want to include everything about your product or service right away.

 But information overload will make people put off getting back to you, or can even stop them from looking at what you have to say in the first place.
+We also recommend the users to take advantage of pre-designed presentation templates that are 100% editable.

 Here’s a great example of how to keep things short, sweet, and concise: